KingGugu/RepPad/README.md

 python main.py --data_name=Yelp --aug_type=2 --model_idx=5
 ```

+## Log Files

-We also provide the log files and trained weights on these five datasets in the `src/output` directory.
+We also provide some log files and trained weights on these five datasets of `SASRec` in the `src/output` directory.
 `xxxxx-1.txt` is the performance of the original model, `xxxxx-2.txt` is the performance after adding RepPad.